james-wallis/wallisconsultancy/_pages/dynamic/about.md

 navigation: true
 footer: false
 ---
 I am a retired magistrate and senior banker with substantial experience in mediation, acting as a McKenzie Friend and in business support.
 I am personable and able to communicate easily at all levels.
+A respected  Advisor for the Diocesan Dispute Advisory Service.

 Having worked within the Family Court judiciary for over twenty years I have gained a valuable insight into how the Family Court system operates.
 As such I am particularly highly regarded in family mediation.